COwusuYianoma/sorting-algorithm-visualiser/README.md

 # Sorting Algorithm Visualiser

-Sorting algorithm visualisations using Java and Swing
+Sorting algorithm visualisations built using Java

 ## What is this?